lwb923/SOAT/README.md

 * "soat_utils.py" is a file of common methods.

 **NOTE:
->>We keep the topic assignment of all words, so it will spend a bit more time in training.
-For this demo, it takes about several minutes. >>We show the average class prediction accuracy of all words in the training steps.
+1. We show the average class prediction accuracy of all words in the training steps.
->>We use and record the perplexities in each step of training to measure the convergence of model.
+2. We use and record the perplexities in each step of training to measure the convergence of model.
+3. We keep the topic assignment of all words, so it will spend a bit more time in training.
+For this demo, it takes about several minutes.